<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 • Internet service

 Deposits are sneaky, aren’t they?
 Here’s why.
 We all expect to pay a security deposit when we sign a rental lease.
-But after a move, especially after a Personally Procured Move (PPM), our expenses are a little exhausted.
+However, after a move, especially after a Personally Procured Move (PPM), our finances may suffer.
 Between the cost of moving (travel, eating out, and lodging), our accounts feel depleted after a PCS move, and then we’re met with a lump sum expected to secure our next home.

 Types of Deposits a Renter May Experience:

 It’s refundable, so we don’t always think much of it.
-But a security deposit can be a lot of money upfront and should be factored into your budget and when you're calculating how much rent you can afford.
-But it’s fairly simple to determine, as many landlords often require the first month’s rent as the deposit.
+However, a security deposit can be a significant amount upfront and should be factored into your budget when calculating a healthy rent-to-income ratio.
+But it’s fairly simple to determine, as landlords often require the first month’s rent as the deposit.

-Some states have no limit as to how much a landlord can charge while others put a legal cap on the amount.
+Some states don't limit how much a landlord can charge, while others cap the amount.
 It could be one month, two months', or three months' rent, so it's a must-know.
-If you don’t think that the amount your landlord requires for a security deposit is fair, you can check with your state's laws to ensure that it’s lawful.
+If you don’t think that the amount your landlord requires for a security deposit is fair, you can check with your state's laws to ensure that it’s legitimate.

 The Cost of Supplying a New Home